 Home Maintenance Support (lakásfenntartási támogatás): This is a means-tested benefit provided by the local government for a family or individual who lives in a home not exceeding a specified size, provided that there is no income from the use of that home.
 People can be eligible to this benefit by three rights:

-- a) Normative home maintenance support according to the rules of the Act on Social benefits; - b) If they participate in a debt-management procedure; - c) Local home maintenance support according to the conditions specified by the local authority in a local decree.
+c) Local home maintenance support according to the conditions specified by the local authority in a local decree.

 A normative home maintenance support is provided if: